If you dream of seeing the northern lights, it looks like 2025 could be your year.

 Parts of Finland lie above the Arctic Circle - at these altitudes, you’ve got a great chance of seeing the northern lights!
 We particularly like heading out to Pyhä-Luosto National Park in Finnish Lapland, where you can enjoy ice climbing and snowshoeing alongside vibrant displays of the northern lights.

 Inspired?
-Check out our northern lights holidays in 2024 and beyond!
+Check out our northern lights adventures in 2025 and beyond!